Table of Contents

 player.FilePath = path;

-You can also modify these settings in the editor by selecting AR Session (EasyAR) and changing the corresponding options in the Frame Player component in the Inspector window:
+Alternatively, in the editor, select AR Session (EasyAR), and modify the corresponding options in the Frame Player component in the Inspector window:

 alt text